reynaldiarya/Graveyard-Device/README.md

 A personal archive of hardware, peripherals, and devices that have been used over time.
 This repository serves as a reference for current setups, previously owned devices, and hardware history.

-> Status: Archived / Graveyard Repository
+> Archived repository containing current and previous hardware setups.

-> This repository is maintained as a historical inventory and is not actively developed.
+---

-# Desktop Setup
+## Desktop Setup

-## Custom Build PC
+### Custom Build PC

 | Component | Specification |
 | --- | --- |